Pakistan Movement: Memory and legacy

 The Pakistan Movement has a central place in Pakistan's memory.
 The founding story of the Pakistan Movement is not only covered in school and university textbooks but also in innumerable monuments.
 Almost all key events are covered in Pakistan's textbooks, literature, and novels as well.
 Thus, the Fourteenth of August is one of major and most celebrated national days in Pakistan.
 To many authors and historians, Jinnah's legacy is Pakistan.

 The Minar-e-Pakistan is a monument which has attracted ten thousand visitors.
 The Minar-e-Pakistan still continues to project the memory to the people to remember the birth of Pakistan.
 Jinnah's estates in Karachi and Ziarat has attracted thousands visitors.

 Historian of Pakistan, Vali Nasr, argues that the Islamic universalism had become a main source of the Pakistan Movement that shaped patriotism, meaning, and nation's birth.
-To many Pakistanis, Jinnah's role is viewed as a modern Moses-like leader; whilst many other founding fathers of the nation-state also occupy extremely respected places in the hearts of the people of Pakistan.
+To many Pakistanis, Jinnah's role is viewed as a modern Moses-like leader; while many other founding fathers of the nation-state also occupy extremely respected places in the hearts of the people of Pakistan.